Doctor of Philosophy in NursingMajor: NURS

 A PhD Graduate Student Assistantship is a financial award to a full-time PhD student for the period of one year.
 To be eligible for the award the student must be admitted to the PhD degree program or be a continuing PhD student.
-For the full year, the award includes tuition, health insurance, and a stipend of $20,000.
+For the full year, the award includes tuition, health insurance, and a monthly stipend.
 The student is required to maintain full-time study during the award period and participate for 20 hours/week in a Research Assistant or Teaching Assistant role in the School of Nursing.
 These activities serve to augment and enrich the student's academic program.
-The student will be assigned by the Associate Dean for Graduate Programs and Research to either research or traching and will coordinate their experience.
+The student will be assigned by the Associate Dean for Graduate Programs and Research to either research or teaching and will coordinate their experience.
 Descriptions of activities are available for each type of assistantship.
 Assistantships are awarded on a competitive basis.
-Applications are due by February 15th and may be submitted with an initial application.

 Academic Progress in the Graduate Program

 Satisfactory academic progress in a program also involves maintaining the academic and professional standards expected in a particular discipline or program and may include demonstration of the ability to function as a professional.
 Failure to maintain these standards or demonstrate such abilities may result in the termination of the student's admission to the program.